sainikhilchitra/suspicious/README.md

-<h1>Attention Enhanced Future Frame Prediction for Video Anomaly Detection</h1>
+<h1> Attention-Enhanced Future Frame Prediction with Feature Discrepancy Scoring for Video Anomaly Detection </h1>
 <h2>Abstract</h2>
 <p>
 Video anomaly detection in surveillance environments is challenging due to the scarcity of abnormal events,